 • Receiverships

-Mr. Carrillo began his legal career at the Dallas office of international law firm Foley & Lardner LLP–formerly Dallas-based Gardere Wynne Sewell LLP–where he practiced bankruptcy law and litigation, including general commercial litigation, receiverships and antitrust and securities investigations.
+Mr. Carrillo began his legal career at the Dallas office of international law firm Foley & Lardner LLP–formerly Dallas-based Gardere Wynne Sewell LLP–where he practiced bankruptcy law and litigation, including general commercial litigation, receiverships, and antitrust and securities investigations.

 In fall 2019, Mr. Carrillo had the opportunity to help the Honorable Brantley Starr, U.S. District Judge for the Northern District of Texas in Dallas, open his judicial chambers as a member of Judge Starr’s first class of term law clerks.
 Mr. Carrillo and his fellow clerks helped resolve over 220 inherited ripe motions in Judge Starr’s first six months in office, develop his courtroom procedures, and conduct the first federal civil trial in the Northern District of Texas during the COVID-19 pandemic in August 2020.